TheDarkKnight4000/projects/README.md

 # projects
 Instructions: Download the projects repository as a zip file.
 Once downloaded and unzipped, it will be called "projects-master".
-Inside the folder will be the following code projects:
+Inside the folder will be the following code projects (all in JAVA):

 (1) World War 3
 Description: World War 3 is a game that simulates a world war 3 scenario in which the player chooses a continent of the world to defend and must conquer the rest of the world while trying to minimize time taken, money used, and casualties.

-Language: Java

 How to play the game:
 Compile and run the file WorldWar3.java under the World War 3 directory in the terminal window.
 More detailed instructions provided in the game.